theshivamlko/navoki_notes/README.md

 ### NOTE:
 - You need SDK setup only, then can create your own build for each platform.
 - **Publishing Apps** still need to be tested for stability after release on Desktop apps
+- There will be security risk with API key, I am working on it.

 ## Learning
 Few things I have used that you can work to understand flutter development.